Year A, B, C

 The crowd then raise the theological question that remains one of the divisions between Jews and Christians to this day: How can Jesus be the Messiah when the Torah says the Messiah remains forever?

 Instead, in his last public address, he encourages those present to become his followers - to walk in the light and become children of the light.

 The hour has come.
 Our souls are troubled.
 Can they also remain loyal?

-Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Gospel of John, see link below, pages 211-213; and the writings of Amy-Jill Levine, et. al. See link below.
+Note: Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Gospel of John, pages 211-213; and the writings of Amy-Jill Levine, et. al. See link below.